I’ve Been in A Bad Place0

 This post is going to be really vulnerable, honestly I have been scared to talk about it, but it might just might help someone out there to know they aren’t alone so I feel like I need to share.
+I’ve been in a bad place recently.
 Life as a mom has been really really hard for me lately.
 We have been living with my in laws while we are building our home.
 We are so grateful for them for opening up their home to us while we go through the process of building.
 It has been really hard loosing my own space, being in two smaller bedrooms from what our townhome was, and not having all of our things (most of our stuff is in storage).
-If I want something that is in storage (like our blender), I search for hours on end through boxes and never can find it.
+If I want something that is in storage (like our blender), I search for hours on end through boxes and can never find it.
 Then I end up spending the money to buy a new one because it is lost in storage land.
-Where we are in a smaller place which is totally fine, we just have more stuff than fits here which leaves it constantly a mess because things don’t have places to be put away in.
+Where we are in a smaller place which is totally fine, we just have more stuff than fits here which leaves it’s constantly a mess because things don’t have places to be put away in.
 This leaves me feeling anxious, overwhelmed, and like I am constantly a mess.

 Our house has the foundation and footings all in and done and the cement for our basement is poured.
 However, it was supposed to have been framed starting 3 weeks ago and the awful weather has really put them behind so they haven’t started that yet.
 This is frustrating because it is all so far out of my control and I just want to have my own space back.
-Does that make me not grateful that we are building, NO, it is okay to be grateful and frustrated at the same time.
+Does that make me not grateful that we are building?
+NO, it is okay to be grateful and frustrated at the same time.
 I am so afraid that we aren’t really going to move in when we are supposed to and I am going to get my hopes up.
 You should see my countdown on my phone, I can’t even hardly wait for the day that I have my own home and my space back.

 King has been harder than ever and I am on defense all day long.
-Don’t go up stairs, don’t touch nana’s pictures, don’t pour your milk on nana’s carpet, don’t hang from nana’s blinds, don’t throw things at the windows, you get the picture.
+Don’t go upstairs, don’t touch nana’s pictures, don’t pour your milk on nana’s carpet, don’t hang from nana’s blinds, don’t throw things at the windows, you get the picture.
 It is one thing if he breaks things that are ours, but breaking and ruining the things of the people who opened up their home to us isn’t okay to me.
 I can’t leave him for 2 seconds to even put his laundry away or go to the bathroom (I have to lock him in there with me) because he is breaking something or into something.
 I went to put his milk in the sink the other day and he literally unloaded an entire new container of wipes and had pen writing all over my keyboard in that short amount of time.
 Him watching a show?
 Oh that’s nonexistent he won’t even play with something for longer than a minute because he needs to be getting into things or breaking them.
-I use to be able to let him play and break things in our living room when we had our own home because, well, it was ours.
+I used to be able to let him play and break things in our living room when we had our own home because, well, it was ours.
 That is gone.
-I am constantly crying, wanting someone to take him for awhile, and drained.
+I am constantly crying, in a bad place, wanting someone to take him for awhile, and drained.

 I am completely physically and emotionally exhausted.
 When I tell him no, he hits me, kicks me, or throws things at me.
 Quite honestly most days I am pretty sure he hates me.
 It is a fight to get dressed, change his diaper, or even get him to drink water or milk.
 He doesn’t want anything to do with me all day until daddy comes home and then he is this angel I have never seen before, only wants me and is super clingy when I just want to walk away and have a break for a second.
 A break though?
 Oh that isn’t there either.
 I am running around like a chicken with my head cut off as soon as Zach walks in the door trying to get all the blogging work done that I haven’t been able to do all day because he wouldn’t nap and I have deadlines to meet.